why shop manta sleep

 Tired Eyes

-Heat therapy is a common treatment for dry eye, pinkeye and styes.
+Heat therapy is a standard treatment for dry eye, pinkeye and styes.
 But did you know that a cooling eye mask benefits your eye problems, too?

 Pinkeye

-Like its name suggests the symptoms include a reddish or pinkish color in the whites of your eyes.
-Throw in swelling of the lids and eye lining as well as discharge.
+As its name suggests, the symptoms include a reddish or pinkish color in the whites of your eyes, swelling of the lids and eye lining, and discharge.

-According to National Eye Institute, cold compression helps alleviate swelling and redness that come with pinkeye(3).
+According to National Eye Institute, helps alleviate the swelling and redness associated with pinkeye(3).

 If pinkeye is a result of an infection, it is contagious.
 If you’re using a cooling eye mask for this, consider it a personal care item.
 And always wash your mask after every use.